Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Discussion and conclusion

-As a final mathematical remark, we note that the rigorous derivation of the PV model is made easy in this particular case of the NLS equation, as compared to the Euler equation, because of the fixed profiles of a Pitaevskii vortex \eqref{eq:PitaevskiiVortex_u}, \eqref{eq:PitaevskiiVortex}.
-In particular in the Euler equation there may be many continuous vorticity distributions (i.e.\ $\nabla\times\mathbf{u}$, rather than our pseudovorticity) that in some limit arrive at a delta function, but any member of a sequence of these distributions may be unstable.
-To our knowledge there is no principled and general way of finding a sequence of stable vorticity distributions that in the limit produces a delta function.
-In the NLS case the rigidity of the Pitaevskii profile provides a regularisation that gives us a delta-distributed vorticity (which we mollify by introducing the pseudovorticity) that is stable in the well-separated assumption.
-This advantage highlights the general attractive property of the NLS equation that can be considered as a mathematical regularisation of the 2D Euler equation.
+The dynamical stability of a single vorticity profile should also be guaranteed, before considering the limit of an array of such vortices.
+In our case of the NLS, the rigidity of the Pitaevskii profile provides a regularisation that gives us a delta-distributed vorticity, which we mollify by introducing the pseudovorticity, that is stable in the well-separated assumption.
+This advantage highlights the attractive property of the NLS equation as a mathematical regularisation of the 2D Euler equations.